epam/hub-google-stacks/terraform-example/README.md

 Any default value can be overridden.
 To get more information on how components are implemented refer to their README files.

-To view all sandbox parameters for the current sandbox run this command:
+To view parameters for the current sandbox run this command:

 ```bash
 hub show